Welcome to Year 13, the most important year of your school career and your final opportunity to achieve the grades on your BTEC or A Level Courses.

 Throughout the sixth form, there are opportunities for students to visit museums, galleries, theatres and other places of interest in order to develop their cultural awareness.
 Students may attend evening lectures or taster days in their chosen subjects at local universities as well as residentials.

 Please note that permission to attend extra-curricular activities will only be given if attendance to school is above 95%.

-The Year 13 Parents’ Evening is on THURSDAY 21st February 2020 from 4 pm to 7 pm.
-It is essential that all parents and students attend.
-This is the final chance for parents and students to meet with teachers, tutors and other staff to help them prepare for the final deadlines and examinations.
+It is essential that all parents and students attend Parents' Evening.
+This is the final chance for parents and students to meet with subject teachers, form tutors and other staff to help them prepare for their final deadlines and examinations.

 ASSESSMENT & TRACKING